AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 ## Prerequisites {#prerequisites}

-Using [!DNL Experience Cloud Triggers] in Campaign requires:
+Before starting this configuration, please check you have:

-* Adobe Campaign 19.1.9 version or 20.3.1. and above.
+* a recent version of Adobe Campaign: 19.1.8 or 20.2.1 builds, and above,
-* Analytics Standard version.
+* Adobe Analytics Standard version

-Prerequisite configurations are:
+You will also need:

 * Adobe I/O project authentication
-* The IMSOrgId, the identifier of the Experience Cloud customer with Adobe Analytics added.
+* a valid IMSOrgID, the identifier of the Experience Cloud customer with Adobe Analytics added
-* The provisioning team must have System Administrator Privileges for the customer's IMS Org
+* a Developer access to the IMS Org
-* Configuration of the triggers in Adobe Analytics.
+* triggers configuration done in Adobe Analytics

 ## Authentication and configuration files {#authentication-configuration}